Elements-Agency/benjaminjyoung/content/artwork/cherry-popping/index.md

 date: 2024-03-17
 title: Cherry Popping
 description: Cherry Popping was my first oil painting, to practice using oil paints, learning how to manipulate it.
 Featuring two Red Cherry fruits.
-alt: This is a realistic painting of two cherries connected by their stems, with a play of light and shadow enhancing their rich red color.
+alt: This is a realistic painting by Ben Young is of two cherries connected by their stems, with a play of light and shadow enhancing their rich red color.
-author: Benjamin J. Young
+author: Ben Young

 progress: This was painted using Oil Paint on Canvas Panel.
 I used layering to paint this canvas.
 It took time to constantly correct the color and values, as the paint would mix with the existing layers and tint it.
 There is a bit of layered buildup on the right cherry, as I let that part accidentally sit to long and dry, before I had the chance to blend it like I originally wanted to with the base layer of paint.